mattermost/mattermost/README.md

 ## Try out Mattermost

 - [Join the Mattermost Contributor's server](https://community.mattermost.com/signup_user_complete/?id=f1924a8db44ff3bb41c96424cdc20676) to join community discussions about contributions, development and more
-- [Join the Mattermost Demo server](https://demo.mattermost.com/signup_email) to try out Mattermost and explore sample use cases

 ## Deploy on Heroku